 - The scan clamp circuitry is active.

 - Loop closure is active.

 - All ac transmission, dc feed, and other supervision circuits, including ring trip, are shut down.

-- PPM and test are powered down.

 - Thermal shutdown is active.

 - Low battery sense shutdown is on.

 - On-hook transmission is disabled.